Somerset Lowry-Corry, 4th Earl Belmore

 Somerset Richard Lowry-Corry, 4th Earl Belmore, (9 April 1835 – 6 April 1913), styled as Viscount Corry from 1841 to 1845, was an Irish nobleman and Conservative politician who served as Governor of New South Wales from 1868 to 1872.

 Background and education

-Born on Bruton Street in London, he was the eldest son of Armar Lowry-Corry, 3rd Earl Belmore and his wife Emily Louise Shepherd, youngest daughter of William Shepherd.
-Belmore succeeded his father in the earldom on 24 December 1845, at the age of only 10.
+Born on Bruton Street in London, he was the eldest son of the 3rd Earl Belmore and his wife, Emily Louise Shepherd, youngest daughter of William Shepherd.
+Belmore succeeded his father in the earldom on 24 December 1845, at the age of only 10, at the start of the Great Famine in Ireland.
 He was educated at Eton and at Trinity College, Cambridge, from where he graduated with a Master of Arts in 1856.

 Career

 English government

 Belmore was elected as an Irish representative peer and sat in the House of Lords from January 1857 until his death.
 He served under the Earl of Derby as Under-Secretary of State for the Home Department from July 1866 to August 1867, and was then appointed Governor of New South Wales, on 22 August.
 He was sworn of the Privy Council of Ireland on 17 September.